homemade soy milk

 It’s been so hot lately, so I am always looking for something refreshing to cool me down.
 Sometimes that’s ice cream.
 Other times it’s salad.
 And sometimes it’s a drink like this homemade soy milk.
 I had never made soy milk before, but after seeing this video, I definitely wanted to try it.
 This homemade soy milk recipe is also only 3 ingredients!
 It does take a bit of arm strength, but it is definitely worth it in the end.

-What is soy milk and what it means to me
+What soy milk means to me

 How to make my homemade soy milk recipe